 School employees must investigate and report violations of the state compulsory attendance law.
-A student absent without permission from school from any classes, any required special programs, or required tutorials will be considered in violation of the compulsory attendance law and subject to disciplinary action.
+A student absent without permission from school, any class, required special program, or required tutorial will be considered in violation of the compulsory attendance law and subject to disciplinary action.